 - Choose how your search box should look 🗃️

-- Display your search box on your front-end site using one of the three included options 🔌
+- Display your search box on your front-end site using one of the four included options 🔌

 Do you have any other questions about adding autocomplete search to your WordPress site?
 Leave a comment and we’ll try to help out!